 Alfalfa and sanfoin only.
-Use on stands established for at least one year.
+Apply to fields that have been established for at least one year.
 May be used on mixed alfalfa and grass stands; however, injury to grasses should be expected.
 Higher rates may cause severe damage to forage grasses.
-Metribuzin gives good to excellent control of many annual and some biennial or perennial weeds including kochia, shepherd's-purse, tansy mustard, blue mustard, and downy brome ("cheatgrass").
-Excellent downy brome and very good kochia and mustard control in SDSU tests.
+Metribuzin gives good to excellent control of many annual and some biennial or perennial weeds including kochia, shepherd's-purse, tansy mustard, blue mustard, and downy brome (cheatgrass).
 Dandelion control has been fair, but variable.
 Seedling dandelion control is very good.